 What to expect on the day

 Your visit will involve the following steps:

-- Arrive at the main museum entrance for your visit prior to 10.00
+- Arrive at the main museum entrance ready for your agreed arrival time

 - Have your ticket (on your phone or printed) ready to scan